nicolas-kuechler/eth-sports-networks-2021/README.md

 ```

-The configurations used for reproducing the results of the paper and running additional experiments can be found in the [notebook](project.ipynb).
+You can find the configurations used for reproducing the results of the paper and running additional experiments in the [notebook](project.ipynb).

 ### Caching
-To avoid expensive re-computation of generated synthetic data, we include the ability to store generate data to disk in the form of json files.
+To avoid expensive re-computation of generated synthetic data, we provide the option to persist generated data to disk in JSON files.
-You can make use of local caching of experiment results with the `USE_CACHED_SYNTHETIC_DATA` flag in the first cell of the notebook.
+You can enable this local caching of experiment results with the `USE_CACHED_SYNTHETIC_DATA` flag in the first cell of the notebook.

 <!-- LICENSE -->
 ## License